Jobs & Fellowships

 - Fellowships are competitively awarded through the OVC grant process.
-Fellowship recipients coordinate closely with OVC victim justice program specialists to carry out their projects and have access to OVC staff grant monitors, victim justice program specialists, or other staff members for guidance, assistance, and consultation during their residence at the agency.
+Fellowship recipients coordinate closely with OVC victim justice program specialists and management to carry out their projects and have access to OVC staff grant monitors, victim justice program specialists, or other staff members for guidance, assistance, and consultation during their residence at the agency.

 - Applicants must be individuals who have the knowledge and skills to successfully execute the development of training, technical assistance, public awareness, and other informational resources intended for victim service providers and allied practitioners.
 Applicants must also demonstrate capacity to manage administrative and financial aspects of the cooperative agreement.
 Organizations are not eligible to apply.

 Depending on the OVC program(s) to which a Fellowship recipient is assigned, he or she will primarily focus on one of the following objectives: